An episode with all the right ingredients!

 Melanie Deziel is a keynote speaker and award-winning branded content creator who is passionate about helping individuals, teams, and organizations unlock their creative potential and organize their creative efforts.

-She is the Co-Founder of The Creator Kitchen mastermind for creatives, and the author of both “The Content Fuel Framework: How to Generate Unlimited Story Ideas” and “Prove It: Exactly How Modern Marketers Earn Trust.”
+She is the Co-Founder of The Creator Kitchen mastermind for creatives and the author of both “The Content Fuel Framework: How to Generate Unlimited Story Ideas” and “Prove It: Exactly How Modern Marketers Earn Trust.”

 “That’s always my favorite - the diagnostic domino effect.
 After my diagnosis, my mom is going through the paper and she’s like, ‘that’s not weird, I did that.
 That’s not weird, I did that.’
 And I was like, have I got news for you, mama?
-Welcome.” - Angela
+Welcome.” - Dr Angela Kindgon

 “Her whole thing, which was setting off my justice sensitivity alarms, was that people who don’t have a lot of money also deserve to live well.
 They also have taste.
 They also want their homes to be beautiful.
 She got a lot of flack for that decision, but she saw the gap in the marketplace.
 She’s like, ‘just because someone doesn’t have a lot of money, doesn’t mean they don’t like nice pots and pans or want beautiful curtains or whatever else.” - Melanie